abdnh/abdnh.github.io/README.md

 The site is licensed under the [Creative Commons public domain (CC-0)](https://creativecommons.org/publicdomain/zero/1.0/) license.

-The RSS and code icons are taken from the [Bootstrap Icons](https://icons.getbootstrap.com/) project and licensed under the MIT license.
+Some icons are taken from the [Bootstrap Icons](https://icons.getbootstrap.com/) project and licensed under the MIT license.